LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex2_Troubleshoot_Spam_Filtering.md

 4. In the message pane that appears on the right-side of the screen, enter the following information:

-    - To: type in your partners admin email address. this email address will be similar to your admin email adress (admin **@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.
+    - To: type in your partners admin email address. this email address will be similar to your admin email adress (**admin@xxxxxZZZZZZ.onmicrosoft.com**) but differ slightly.

     - Subject: leave blank